google-parfait/tensorflow-federated/docs/design/backend.md

 The
 [native](https://github.com/tensorflow/federated/blob/main/tensorflow_federated/python/core/backends/native)
-backend composes of the TFF compiler and TFF runtime in order to compile and execute an AST in a way that is reasonably efficiant and debuggable.
+backend composes of the TFF compiler and TFF runtime in order to compile and execute an AST in a way that is reasonably efficient and debuggable.

 ### Native Form